lyynxxx/stakingnode/os/README.md

 As I see there isn't such thing as a security "silver bullet", what solves everything.
-I must assume, my system is not unbreakable, therefore I need to create a few security layer.
+I must assume, my system is not unbreakable, therefore I need to create more security layer.
 None of the layers itself are enough, but together they can mitigate a lot of the attack vectors.
 A "default" install is never good enough!

+The followings are generic tips, they work on almost any linux systems.

 # Planing the partitions
 Security begins even before I start the installation.
 During the installation process, I have an option to define the different partitions, filesystem types and sizes.
 I can apply different restrictions or fine tune the behavior of the filesystem.
 Separating the major system folders can help more then most people thinks.
 Before I start anything, let's think about partitions a bit.